DemonRem/AuthenticatorPlus/README.md

 About
 -----
 This project is a fork of the Google Authenticator for Android project.
-This fork adds a **MAJOR SECURITY VULNERABILITY** and should not be used by anyone. _You've been warned!_
+This fork adds a **MAJOR SECURITY VULNERABILITY** and should not be used by anyone.
+I accept no responsibility for compromised account information if you choose to use this app. _You've been warned!_

-Using this app will allow you to export your OTP secret tokens and import them into the app on another device.
+Using this app will allow you to export the database that contains your OTP secret tokens and import them into the app on another device.

 Overview
 --------